No one knows who Satoshi Nakamoto really was – but we know he was the inventor of the Bitcoin protocol.

 2. It’s easy to set up

 Conventional banks make you jump through hoops simply to open a bank account.
 Setting up merchant accounts for payment is another Kafkaesque task, beset by bureaucracy.
-You can set up a bitcoin address in seconds, no questions asked, and no fees.
+However, you can set up a bitcoin address in seconds, no questions asked, and with no fees payable.

 3. It’s anonymous

 Well, kind of.
 Users can hold multiple bitcoin addresses, and they aren’t linked to names, addresses, or other personally identifying information.
 However…